mr-shafiei/computer-apps-spring-2014/_posts/assignments/2014-02-18-the-internet.markdown

 4. Tip some flour onto the work surface and knead the dough until smooth.
 5. Preheat the oven to 180°C.
 6. Roll the dough out flat and use a shaped cutter to make as many cookies as you like.
 7. Transfer the cookies to a tray and bake in the oven for 15 minutes.
-Lightly dust the cookies with icing sugar.
+Lightly dust the cookies with icing sugar